CSCfi/csc-user-guide/docs/data/Allas/using_allas/directory_object_error.md

 Content Type: application/x-directory
 ```

 to them.
 That does not make them a directory.
-Such software are for instance Cyberduck and s3fuse.
+Such software are for instance CyberDuck and s3fuse.
 This makes sense only when all users using that data use similar tools and especially do not use s3cmd.

-For instance a Cyberduck uploaded directory structure
+For instance, a CyberDuck uploaded directory structure

 ```
 data4.dat